vitiral/artifact/docs/QuickStart.md

 your system.

 Use an empty directory and run `art init`.
-Now put a requirement in `design/purpose.toml`:
+Now put a requirement in `design/purpose.toml` which will define the high level purpose of our "hello world" application.

+> Note: the `[[REQ-*]]` syntax is just sugar to make links in the web-ui
 ```
 [REQ-purpose]
 text = '''
-We need to be able to say hello to both the world and aliens
+We need to be able to say hello

+- [[REQ-world]]: say hello to the world
+- [[REQ-aliens]]: say hello to aliens
 '''
 ```

-This defines the high level purpose of our "hello world" application.
-We can then break this requirement down:
+Now we will detail the two "parts" of REQ-purpose.
+We use the `partof` attribute to link to `REQ-purpose`. `REQ-purpose` now has "parts" `REQ-world` and `REQ-aliens` and it's completion and test percentage will depend on them.

 ```
 [REQ-world]
 partof = "REQ-purpose"